mdelhoneux/emnlp2021/README.md

 * The information about organizers, sponsors, tutorials and workshops pages are read from their respective files in src/data/.
 The organizers pictures are in src/img/org-committee.
 To add someone's picture, add the figure named as lowercased first name underscore lowercased last name dot png or jpg or other.
 Same goes for the sponsors logos in src/img/sponsors.

+* To modify the max number of news or blog posts that appear on the home page, modify MAX_BLOG_POSTS and MAX_NEWS_ITEMS in src/pages/index.js